Enrolling to Edutech M.Sc.

 Living in Germany topics

 Book flights that reach Germany before the semester begins.
-Even though the winter semester usually starts around the middle of October (this year 2020, on November 2), we recommend to arrive 1 or 2 weeks before the semester begins, so you can have enough time to settle at your accommodation, start to get to know the city and campus, and finish any pending requirement.
+Even though the winter semester usually starts around the middle of October, we recommend to arrive 1 or 2 weeks before the semester begins, so you can have enough time to settle at your accommodation, start to get to know the city and campus, and finish any pending requirement.

 Finding a room can be hard, but not impossible.
 We strongly recommend to start learning about the housing market (e.g. amount of offers, prices, requirements, platforms) early on and while you’re still in your home-place.